-Every day, emergency responders face stressful and disturbing situations, and are frequently called to scenes of traumatic injury and death.
-Exposure to these critical incidents puts us at high risk for:
+Every day, emergency responders face stressful and disturbing situations, involving traumatic injury and death.
+Frequent exposure to these critical incidents and other occupational stressors can place us at heightened risk for:

 - Anxiety and depression